iclab22/Arterial-Distension-Monitoring-Scheme-Using-FPGA/README.md

 * Requirement
     > python3.9

+* Usage
-    The frist SVM to estimate the wall-pattern score for 12 sub-regions within the scanning range.
+    >The frist SVM to estimate the wall-pattern score for 12 sub-regions within the scanning range.

     After the average pooling (pooling seize:16, stride: 16).